rust-lang/blog.rust-lang.org/posts/inside-rust/2021-09-06-Splitting-const-generics.md

 }
 ```

-This feature is not yet ready for stabilization, though to my knowledge there aren't any big blockers here.
+This feature is not yet ready for stabilization, though there aren't any known big blockers here.
 To confidently stabilize this we are probably in need of some large refactorings though, as the current setup
 feels fairly fragile in some areas.